 The Canterbury Hostel is centrally located with the world-famous Canterbury Cathedral just 1.3 kilometres away.

 There is a Sainsbury store just 400 meters away for all your food supplies and the ferries from Dover are located just 30 minutes away.
+This hostel is the perfect launching point to catch a ferry to France

 Was the YHA Canterbury a winner for families?
 Yes definitely, any families looking for quality Canterbury accommodation at a budget price look no further than YHA Canterbury.
 Have you tried a hostel for families when looking for your next holiday accommodation?